kang1717/CGAANet_proto/README.md

 ### Input details

-You have to add below keys, which are not included in the SeveNet code:
+These are the keys that are different from SevenNet.

 ```python
 model: